learnk8s/learnk8s.io/src/bsk201910/rollbacks.md

 - Kubectl finds the ReplicaSets that belong to the Deployment
 - Each ReplicaSet has a revision number.
 Revision 2 is selected
-- The current replicas count is decreased, and the count is gradually increased in the RepiicaSet belonging to revision 2
+- The current replicas count is decreased, and the count is gradually increased in the ReplicaSet belonging to revision 2
 - The `deployment.kubernetes.io/revision` annotation is updated.
 The current ReplicaSet changes from revision 2 to 4

 If before the undo you had three ReplicaSets with revision 1, 2 and 3, now you should have 1, 3 and 4.